Shaidynn/Atm_Class_And_Object/README.md

-I want to share my exciting adventure in computer programming, where I took my first steps into the world of Object-Oriented Programming (OOP).
+I wanted to share my exciting adventure in computer programming, where I took my first steps into the world of Object-Oriented Programming (OOP).
 This journey led me to create a working Automated Teller Machine (ATM) using Java, and I learned some basic coding skills like using if, else, and else if statements.

 Think of an ATM as a digital banking helper we use to withdraw money.
 I used OOP, which is like a set of rules that helps organize our code neatly.
 I built different parts of the ATM, like how it talks to users and handles transactions, and combined them to make the whole thing work smoothly.